-ADR is still relatively new in South Carolina.
-It is usually voluntary, but is mandatory in such “pilot” counties as Greenville, Florence, Horry, Lexington and Richland counties.
-Expansion to all counties is expected in the next few years.
-Rules of the Supreme Court set out guidelines for mediation in circuit and family courts and arbitration in circuit court.
+ADR is now mandatory in all 46 counties in South Carolina for circuit and family court.
+Probate judges may also order mediation in cases if they think it is necessary.
+Some magistrate courts have mediation programs as well.
+The ADR Rules set out guidelines for mediation in circuit and family courts and arbitration in circuit court.
 These rules also set out criteria for becoming a mediator or arbitrator.
 The South Carolina Bar administers these programs for the South Carolina Commission on ADR.
-Click here

 This information was prepared to give you some general information on the law.
 It is not intended as legal advice about any particular problem.
 If you have questions about the law you should consult a lawyer.
 If you do not know a lawyer, you can call the South Carolina Bar Lawyer Referral Service weekdays between 9 a.m. and 5 p.m.
 The number is 799-7100 in Richland or Lexington Counties, and 1-800-868-2284 from other parts of the state.